GhostOfSatoshi/BitcoinSeedSplitter/README.md

 You can loose 2 of the 5 and still be able to restore the original seed.
 None of the share holders will have any knowledge of the seed nor any chance to restore it.

 Be carefull not to set too low fault tolerancy level.
-For example: 9 of 10 works, but if you can only have 8 Shares you won't be able to restore any part of your seed.
+For example: 9 of 10 works, but if you can only  access 8 of the Shares you won't be able to restore any part of your seed.
+You lost it all!